tesla/book-tycho/en/01-introduction/01-chapter1.md

 Tycho also allows to specify VM arguments and application arguments.

 Finally, it is frequent for OSGi applications such as RCP to rely on the usage of start levels.
-However since those are often custom to the application, Tycho needs to be taught which are those and this can be done by adding the following configuration:
+Since these are often custom to the application, Tycho needs to be taught which are those and this can be done by adding the following configuration: